b-twice/arcgis-rest-toolbox/README.md

 Requires path to feature service, account login, and, optional, an attribute field to name features.

+If the attribute field is empty, then defaults to globalid.

 ~~~~~~
 Please provide any feedback or improvements to the code.